-I wanted to create a recipe for waffles that cooked up light and fluffy, and were lightly sweet, so no syrup or toppings were really necessary (although I do like them sometime!).
+I wanted to create a recipe for waffles that cooked up light and fluffy, and were lightly sweet, so no syrup or toppings were really necessary.

 Almond flour is my favorite low carb flour to work with (so delicious!), so I started there.
 I found that using almond flour with coconut oil and coconut cream resulted in the best tasting waffles of my life.
 Seriously – never going back to the “regular” ones.

 Regardless of whether you follow a low carb or keto diet, these waffles are highly recommended!
 If you don’t use sugar free sweeteners, go ahead and use coconut sugar or a touch of honey in these.

 - Almond flour (I buy the big bags from Costco!
 I also noticed that Amazon has the 3lb bags from Blue Diamond at a very good price).

 - Coconut cream or full fat coconut milk.
 The coconut milk I buy is all cream, but liquid full fall coconut milk will work just fine!
 I have not tried this recipe with almond milk because I love the sweet flavor the coconut milk adds.

 - Coconut Oil, melted (can sub melted butter)

 - Monk Fruit Sweetener (this is my favorite brand and I don’t buy others anymore — taste the best, easily can be blended into “powdered sugar,” and I don’t have any digestive issues from it).

 - Sea salt & baking powder

 This waffle batter works well in a variety of waffle makers!
 The key is not to overfill it.
 Fill it about 3/4 of the way full, and then “spread” it with a spoon or silicone spatula (the batter is thicker than a wheat-based batter).